portsoc/hangman-in-branches/README.md

 Every time the user makes a new guess, we call `redrawKeyboard` to update the keyboard accordingly.

 To see the new changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/4...5?diff=split) showing the difference between branches 4 and 5.

+### Fix: Restart the game

+At the end of a game, we call `generateNewGame` function which will remove the keyboard and display a restart button.
+When the user clicks the restart button, we call `startNewGame` to start a new game.
+Consequently, `startNewGame` now calls `drawKeyboard` to create a new keyboard every time.

 ## Usage